keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 ## 18th Street
 The Fight ensues

+The neighborhood surrounding 18th Street looks almost abandoned, maybe a few houses have cars that *might* work out front, the rest do not look inhabited.

 #### Things they can investigate
-The defending Coterie of the Camarilla is hanging out by the Church in a small red Ford Focus.
-It has three vampires inside all are in their 20's and are nervous.
+The defending Coterie of the Camarilla is hanging out in an abandoned building nearby the church, lying in wait.
+They may see the party if they are walking out in the open.